- Creating a robust marketing strategy with clear objectives is a crucial step in achieving your wider business goals.

 - Audience Messages - what are the key messages that your target market needs to know, in line with communicating your positioning and customer value proposition?

-This is by no means an exhaustive list of the marketing tactics available, but a list of common methods frequently used.
+This is by no means an exhaustive list of the marketing tactics available, but a list of common types of marketing:

 Interactive marketing encourages a 2-way communication between consumers and the brand.
 The goal is not necessarily to prompt a purchase, and is often used when you need to: